 pavel 1ar.ionov

-Safari 26 Liquid Glass: fixing toolbar tinting for web developers
+Safari 26 Liquid Glass: toolbar tinting, white bars, viewport bugs

 Safari 26 no longer reads theme-color.
 It reads your CSS - and it’s pickier than you’d expect.